javierb07/integra-media-test/README.md

 For the frontend, an application written in React is used, with components extracted from libraries such as Bootstrap and Material UI.

-Finally, the implementation of the program is deployed Heroku and can be seen at: https://integra-media-test.herokuapp.com/
+Finally, for the implementation of the program, Heroku is used as deployement platform: https://integra-media-test.herokuapp.com/